In May 2012, the London Legacy Development Corporation unveiled its plans for the opening of the future Queen Elizabeth Olympic Park.

 The first area will re-open from 27 July 2013 – exactly one year after the Olympics Opening Ceremony.

-First to open will be the North Park in July 2013, which in addition to the community hub includes acres of vibrant green parklands and footpaths, perfect for picnics, walks and play.
-Also here, the Multi-Use Arena, a 7,500 capacity indoor entertainment venue will host a range of community events, along with a yearly programme of high profile sports and concerts.
-The Legacy Corporation will celebrate the opening of the North Park with an event for local residents and visitors.
+First to open has been the north of the Park in July 2013, which, in addition to the community hub, includes acres of vibrant green parklands and footpaths, perfect for picnics, walks and play.
+Also here, the Copper Box Arena, a 7,500 capacity indoor entertainment venue will host a range of community events, along with a yearly programme of high profile sports and concerts.
+The Legacy Corporation will celebrate the opening of the north of the Park with an event for local residents and visitors.

-Second to open will be the South Plaza in Easter 2014, which will include some of the Park’s iconic venues including the ArcelorMittal Orbit and the Aquatics Centre, which will be adapted for everyday use including aqua-fitness classes, family swims and lane swimming and will have fully equipped changing rooms, the pool will be available for use at standard local London prices – currently £4.35 per swim!
-From Easter 2014 residents and visitors will be able to access the whole Park, with new entrances opening via Westfield shopping centre and Stratford High Street in Newham.
+Second to open will be the South Plaza in Easter 2014, which will include some of the Park’s iconic venues including the ArcelorMittal Orbit and the Aquatics Centre, which will be adapted for everyday use including aqua-fitness classes, family swims and lane swimming and will have fully equipped changing rooms.
+The pool will be available for use at standard local London prices – currently £4.35 per swim.
+From Easter 2014, residents and visitors will be able to access the whole of the Park, with new entrances opening via Westfield shopping centre and Stratford High Street in Newham.